JunetaeKim/SurProGenes/README.md

   9. Run [`2.Analysis/3.2.Performance_Comparison_by_Candidate_Size.ipynb`](./2.Analysis/3.2.Performance_Comparison_by_Candidate_Size.ipynb) in Jupyter notebook.

   10. For *statistical analisys with the main model*, run [`2.Analysis/4.1.BestRCFR_AC_PostEval.ipynb`](./2.Analysis/4.1.BestRCFR_AC_PostEval.ipynb) in Jupyter notebook.
 For readers interested only in statistical analysis, skipping the time-consuming model training and best model selection procedures, the authors have uploaded the results for both procedures in [`2.Analysis/ModelResults`](./2.Analysis/ModelResults).

+## Notice: Your Contributions to Enhancing Our Gene Analysis Algorithm
+We appreciate your interest in our gene expression algorithm and its potential for dichotomizing patients based on survival risk while simultaneously recommending genomes that create significant differences between the dichotomized groups.
+We recognize that our preliminary method, particularly our Similarity-based Embedding Mechanism (SEM), may not fully account for certain genes with similar expression levels in both groups under study.
+However, we see this not as a limitation, but an opportunity for us to advance and refine our approach.

+We want to emphasize that our Patient-Oriented Risk Ordering Mechanism (PROM) has demonstrated robustness and reliability, reinforcing our confidence in the overall value of our work.
+We are committed to improving our methodology to more effectively address the intricacies of gene expression scenarios, and we have a firm belief in the bright future of this research.

+We wholeheartedly welcome your constructive feedback and suggestions.
+Please do not hesitate to share your insights with us.
+By working together, we can fine-tune this promising algorithm.